 The ATSB investigates approximately 60 per cent of accidents and 30 per cent of serious incidents involving general aviation aircraft.
-To maintain focus on the growing public transport sector, the ATSB will need, over time, to reduce the resources it allocates to investigating every general aviation fatal accident and, wherever possible, will need to constrain the scope of investigations into non-fatal accidents in the sector.
+To maintain focus on the growing public transport sector, the ATSB will need, over time, to reduce the resources it allocates to investigating every general aviation fatal accident.
+Wherever possible, the ATSB will also need to constrain the scope of investigations into non-fatal accidents in the sector.